| |

 Rainbow Coloring Page: Use the free printable rainbow template to make this puffy paint craft for kids!

-Bean Seed Printable Pack: To extend the learning, add this free printable bean life cycle pack to your plant activities!
+Bean Seed Printable Pack: Add this free printable bean life cycle pack to your plant activities to extend the learning!

 Draw a Flower Algorithm: A fun printable coding activity that uses simple algorithms to draw a flower.